Marion Assault and Battery Defense Attorneys

 Can I still be convicted of assault and battery even if the victim was not injured?

 Yes.
 Even if the victim was not injured, if they feared that you would injure them, you can still be charged and convicted.
 Always thoroughly review your case in with a knowledgeable attorney and provide as much information as possible because the details of your case are essential in these circumstances so that your attorney can plan the best defense strategy for you.

 If you’ve been charged with a crime, you need someone to stand up for you.
-If you’re facing assault and battery charges, contact the compassionate, knowledgeable legal team of Law Office of William J. Luse at (843) 839-4795.
+If you’re facing assault and battery charges, contact the compassionate, knowledgeable legal team of Law Office of William J. Luse at (843) 839-4795 or online.
 Our attorneys will listen to your side of the story and will work hard to have the charges against you dropped or reduced.